M02-Unit 3 Create and configure a virtual network gateway

 Use the information in the following table to create the connection:

-Option Value Name ManufacturingGW-to-CoreServicesGW Connection type VNet-to-VNet First virtual network gateway ManufacturingVnetGateway Second virtual network gateway CoreServicesVnetGateway Shared key (PSK) abc123 Use Azure Private IP Address Not selected Enable BGP Not selected IKE Protocol IKEv2 Subscription No changes required Resource group No changes required Location West Europe -
+Option Value Name ManufacturingGW-to-CoreServicesGW Connection type VNet-to-VNet Location West Europe First virtual network gateway ManufacturingVnetGateway Second virtual network gateway CoreServicesVnetGateway Shared key (PSK) abc123 Use Azure Private IP Address Not selected Enable BGP Not selected IKE Protocol IKEv2 Subscription No changes required Resource group No changes required -

-To create the connection, select OK.
+To create the connection, select Review + Create and then Create.

 Task 10: Verify that the connections connect